-- ARRP Guideline 10: Wildlife Surveys.
-A

-comprehensive review was finalised after

-extensive consultation and revised version

-published.

-- Draft ARRP Guideline 20: Guidelines for the Housing of Rats in Scientific Institutions.
-The drafting of an extensive guideline on rat housing, based on evidence from the scientific literature, was finalised and sent out for comment.
-Review was also sought from international experts in the field of laboratory rat housing and behaviour (such as from the Canadian Council on Animal Welfare and the Universities Federation for Animal Welfare).
-Very favourable responses were received, including from the international reviewers,

-and the guidelines are to be revised on the basis of the comments received.
+• Draft ARRP Guideline 21: Guidelines for the Housing of Guinea Pigs in Scientific Institutions.
+The drafting of an extensive guideline on guinea pig housing, based on evidence from the scientific literature, was finalised and sent out for comment.
+Review was also sought from international experts in the field of laboratory guinea pig housing and behaviour (such as from the Canadian Council on Animal Welfare and the Universities Federation for Animal Welfare).
+Very favourable responses were received, including from the international reviewers, and the guidelines are to be revised on the basis of the comments received.